oleillienko/sql-portfolio/README.md

 HW 3.sql
 Combines Google and Facebook Ads data using a Common Table Expression (CTE).
 Tags each record with its media source, aggregates daily performance metrics, and prepares a unified dataset for reporting.

+hw4.sql
+Combines Facebook and Google Ads data using CTEs, merges campaign and adset names, and aggregates performance metrics by date, media source, campaign, and adset.

 Key Concepts Used
 WITH (CTEs)